rmcgranaghan/awesome-multihazard/README.md

 - _[Probabilistic cascading multi-hazard risk assessment methodology using graph theory, a New Zealand trial](https://www.sciencedirect.com/science/article/abs/pii/S221242092031520X)_ by Alexandre Dunant, Mark Bebbington, Tim Davies (2021).
 Research study that applies a graphical methodology for probabilistic cascading multi-hazard risk assessment in the Franz Josef area (New Zealand).
 Reveals that `single hazard' approaches will likely underestimate the risk from natural hazards and concludes that the Franz Josef township is under serious threat from natural hazards.
 Behind a paywall from the International Journal of Disaster Risk Reduction.
 - [National Geographic Case Study: California Blackouts](https://education.nationalgeographic.org/resource/case-study-california-blackouts/).
 A case study in how the U.S. state of California mitigated an energy crisis caused by a series of blackouts and developed an action plan to ensure the security of its energy future.
 - _[More floods, fires and cyclones — plan for domino effects on sustainability goals](https://www.nature.com/articles/d41586-021-00927-x)_ by Markus Reichstein, Felix Riede, and Dorothea Frank (2021).
 Domino effects from hazards are barely considered in most countries’ strategies for achieving the United Nations Sustainable Development Goals (SDGs) by 2030.
 This is a commentary piece that presents numerous examples of cascading hazards and effects and suggests needed changes across: recognizing risk, modified models, improved indicators, and targeted investment.
 Available open access from _Nature_.
+- _[September 2017's Geoeffective Space Weather and Impacts to Caribbean Radio Communications During Hurricane Response]_ by R. J. Redmon, D. B. Seaton, R. Steenburgh, J. He, and J. V. Rodriguez (2018).
+An unlucky coincidence of space and Earth weather in early September 2017 caused radio blackouts for hours during critical hurricane emergency response efforts.
+The study details how the events on the Sun and Earth unfolded side-by-side.
 -

 ## Miscellaneous